Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Experimental Results

 In order to prove the effectiveness of individual technical contributions, we perform the following ablation studies in terms of the proposed Colo-ReID method and meta-learning normalization strategy.

 \textbf{The effectiveness of the Colo-ReID method.} To validate the effectiveness of different components, we conduct several ablation experiments.
 It is worth noting that the ablation scheme baseline method only adopts a bare-bone ResNet-50~\cite{he2016deep}.
 According to Fig.~\ref{tab1}, it can be observed that the mAP accuracy drops significantly from \textbf{72.0\%} to \textbf{63.2\%} and from \textbf{79.4\%} to \textbf{69.1\%} on Colo-Pair dataset in terms of Median performance and Maximum performance (mAP accuracy) when the meta-learning method is not adopted.
 Additionally, similar drops can also be observed for other settings, \textit{e.g.} Median performance and Minimum performance.
 The effectiveness of the meta-learning module can be largely attributed to the fact that it enhances the model's representation capability to learn more general knowledge that can be applied to a wide range of tasks, which is vital for domain generalization when deploying deep models in real-world scenarios, especially for the medical area.
-More importantly, it is worth noting that all the \textit{p-values} are elaborated in the captions of Fig.~\ref{tab1}, which is adopted to measure the significance of difference between sample data and previously hypothesis.
-(All p-values $<$ 0.05 (mAP: p$^{12}$ = 6.86 × 10$^{-3}$, p$^{23}$ = 2.82 × 10$^{-5}$, p$^{13}$ = 6.45 × 10$^{-7}$; Rank-1: p$^{12}$ = 1.85 × 10$^{-2}$, p$^{23}$ = 6.55 × 10$^{-5}$, p$^{13}$ = 1.22 × 10$^{-4}$; Rank-5: p$^{12}$ = 3.20 × 10$^{-2}$, p$^{23}$ = 3.46 × 10$^{-4}$, p$^{13}$ = 1.27 × 10$^{-4}$; Rank-10: p$^{12}$ = 2.14 × 10$^{-2}$, p$^{23}$ = 6.67 × 10$^{-4}$, p$^{13}$ = 5.88 × 10$^{-5}$))
+Mathematically, the p-value is calculated using integral calculus from the area under the probability distribution curve for all values of statistics that are at least as far from the reference value as the observed value is, relative to the total area under the probability distribution curve.
+More importantly, it is worth noting that all the \textit{p-values} are elaborated in the captions of Fig.~\ref{tab1}, which is adopted to measure the significance of difference between sample data and previously hypothesis, and it also indicates the likelihood of both distributions to be the same (p=1) or to be different from each other (p$\rightarrow$0).
+(All p-values $<$ 0.05 (mAP: p$^{12}$ = 6.86 × 10$^{-3}$, p$^{23}$ = 2.82 × 10$^{-5}$, p$^{13}$ = 6.45 × 10$^{-7}$; Rank-1: p$^{12}$ = 1.85 × 10$^{-2}$, p$^{23}$ = 6.55 × 10$^{-5}$, p$^{13}$ = 1.22 × 10$^{-4}$; Rank-5: p$^{12}$ = 3.20 × 10$^{-2}$, p$^{23}$ = 3.46 × 10$^{-4}$, p$^{13}$ = 1.27 × 10$^{-4}$; Rank-10: p$^{12}$ = 2.14 × 10$^{-2}$, p$^{23}$ = 6.67 × 10$^{-4}$, p$^{13}$ = 5.88 × 10$^{-5}$)).